es-tooling/module-replacements/.github/pull_request_template.md

 - Check that there isn't already a PR that solves the problem the same way.
 If you find a duplicate, please help us reviewing it.
 - Ensure that PR title follows conventional commits (https://www.conventionalcommits.org)
 - Update the corresponding documentation if needed.
-- Include relevant tests that fail without this PR but pass with it.
 - Add any additional context, tradeoffs, follow-ups, or things reviewers should be aware of.

 Thank you for contributing to module-replacements!